spjuhel/BoARIO/docs/source/tutorials/simulation-context.rst

 Running multiple simulations
 _______________________________

 At the moment we recommend redefining both a model and a simulation object when running multiple simulations.
-Running multiple simulations with the same model and simulation wrapper, using :py:meth:`Simulation.reset_sim_full()` has not been extensively tested yet, and some unwanted behavior may remain.

 Reading the outputs and saving files
 __________________________________________